Tyson Middlemost

-Tyson Middlemost (born January 29, 1998) is a Canadian professional football wide receiver for the Edmonton Elks of the Canadian Football League (CFL).
+Tyson Middlemost (born January 29, 1998) is a Canadian professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played U Sports football at McMaster.

 University career

 Middlemost played U Sports football at McMaster.
 He played in 26 games during his U Sports career, recording 83 receptions for 1,032 yards and seven touchdowns.

 Professional career

 Calgary Stampeders

 Middlemost was selected by the Calgary Stampeders of the Canadian Football League (CFL) in the fourth round, with the 34th overall pick, of the 2020 CFL draft.
 The 2020 CFL season was later cancelled due to the COVID-19 pandemic in Canada, so he did not sign with the Stampeders until January 21, 2021.
 He dressed in 13 games in 2021, recording seven special teams tackles and one forced fumble.

 Middlemost dressed for 16 games in 2022, catching five passes for 44 yards and totalling nine special teams tackles.
 He dressed in 12 games, starting one, in 2023, recording 4 special teams tackles.

 Middlemost re-signed with the Stampeders on January 16, 2024.